jaboc83/UBBuildTools/README.md

-# UnsignedBytes UBBuildTools
+# UnsignedBytes BuildTools
 ## PowerShell Build Tools for managing script projects

-The UnsignedBytes UBBuildTools provides a way to manage your PS Modules using a consistant structure and allows testing, static analysis through ScriptCop, dynamically generated manifest files, and packages your scripts into a convenient zip file for transport.
+The UnsignedBytes BuildTools provides a way to manage your PS Modules using a consistant structure and allows testing, static analysis through ScriptCop, dynamically generated manifest files, and packages your scripts into a convenient zip file for transport.
 The entire configuration of the